glotzerlab/hoomd-blue/sphinx-doc/howto/cpppotential.rst

 .. literalinclude:: cpppotential.py
     :language: python

-Use HPMC with pair potentials when to model hard particle core interactions or discontinuous steps in the potential.
-Use Molecular dynamics for models with continuous potentials.
+Use HPMC with pair potentials to model interactions with discontinuous steps in the potential.
+Use molecular dynamics for models with continuous potentials.